roytang/blog/content/quotes/tic.md

 ### 1117

-<hunter> today, i will clean up some shit
+&lt;hunter&gt; today, i will clean up some shit

 ---

 ### 1118

-<hunter> magtatayo ako jan ng HH kung jan kayo maglulunch araw-araw for 10 years
+&lt;hunter&gt; magtatayo ako jan ng HH kung jan kayo maglulunch araw-araw for 10 years

-<hunter> kahit weekends
+&lt;hunter&gt; kahit weekends

-<hunter> kahit magresign
+&lt;hunter&gt; kahit magresign

-<hunter> bigyan ko kayo 10% discount pag sundays
+&lt;hunter&gt; bigyan ko kayo 10% discount pag sundays

 ---

 ### 1119

-<hunter> it's not really important na malaman natin
+&lt;hunter&gt; it's not really important na malaman natin

-<hunter> the important thing is that we all learned how to work together
+&lt;hunter&gt; the important thing is that we all learned how to work together

 ---

 ### 1120

-<hunter> why dont we respect his desire to remain anon
+&lt;hunter&gt; why dont we respect his desire to remain anon

-<hunter> if we have a witch hunt, less anons will be [less] forthcoming in the future
+&lt;hunter&gt; if we have a witch hunt, less anons will be [less] forthcoming in the future

-<hunter> this is why i didnt want to find the logs lol
+&lt;hunter&gt; this is why i didnt want to find the logs lol

-<hunter> pero ginawa ko pa din haha
+&lt;hunter&gt; pero ginawa ko pa din haha

 ---

 ### 1121

-<hunter> i couldnt remain anonymous if i tried
+&lt;hunter&gt; i couldnt remain anonymous if i tried

 ---

 ### 1122

-<hunter> i'm smirking
+&lt;hunter&gt; i'm smirking

-<hunter> entertaining e
+&lt;hunter&gt; entertaining e

 ---

 ### 1123

-<hunter> thanks for volunteering as tribute
+&lt;hunter&gt; thanks for volunteering as tribute

 ---

 ### 1124

-<hunter> the 2nd one is stupid
+&lt;hunter&gt; the 2nd one is stupid

-<hunter> the 1st one is ugly, but it's not stupid
+&lt;hunter&gt; the 1st one is ugly, but it's not stupid

 ---

 ### 1125

-<hunter> both of these are ridiculous, but one is more ridiculous than the other
+&lt;hunter&gt; both of these are ridiculous, but one is more ridiculous than the other

 ---

 ### 1126

-<hunter> do you guys ever get the urge to quit the world and become a hermit
+&lt;hunter&gt; do you guys ever get the urge to quit the world and become a hermit

 ---

 ### 1127

-<hunter> no strings attached just means hindi nyo inaamin na may strings attached
+&lt;hunter&gt; no strings attached just means hindi nyo inaamin na may strings attached

 ---

 ### 1128

-<hunter> it's been so long, i've forgotten what it's like to be late
+&lt;hunter&gt; it's been so long, i've forgotten what it's like to be late

 ---

 ### 1129

-<c> para may high level stuff ka na rin
+&lt;c&gt; para may high level stuff ka na rin

-<hunter> feeling mo wala akong high level stuff
+&lt;hunter&gt; feeling mo wala akong high level stuff

-<c> the lead dev is the bridge
+&lt;c&gt; the lead dev is the bridge

-<hunter> pano ka anjan
+&lt;hunter&gt; pano ka anjan

-<c> me?
+&lt;c&gt; me?

-<hunter> in english,
+&lt;hunter&gt; in english,

-<hunter> how there you
+&lt;hunter&gt; how there you

 ---

 ### 1130

-<hunter> hindi naman kasi ito facebook
+&lt;hunter&gt; hindi naman kasi ito facebook

-<hunter> so bakit mo yan ginagawa dito
+&lt;hunter&gt; so bakit mo yan ginagawa dito

 ---

 ### 1131

-<hunter> > <furfur> masarap ba wang? <- i would try wang
+&lt;hunter&gt; &gt; &lt;furfur&gt; masarap ba wang? &lt;- i would try wang

 ---

 ### 1132

-<hunter> no, i was planning to walk over there and give you the estimate in a wild voice
+&lt;hunter&gt; no, i was planning to walk over there and give you the estimate in a wild voice

 ---

 ### 1133

-<hunter> may naisip ka nang innovation x?
+&lt;hunter&gt; may naisip ka nang innovation x?

-<hunter> meron na ako...suggestion ko may kasamang bacon yung [system]
+&lt;hunter&gt; meron na ako...suggestion ko may kasamang bacon yung [system]

 ---

 ### 1134

-<hunter> they want your nuts man
+&lt;hunter&gt; they want your nuts man

 ---

 ### 1135

-<hunter> parang ang panget ng apelyido na gosingitan
+&lt;hunter&gt; parang ang panget ng apelyido na gosingitan

-<hunter> > ang haba ng pila!
+&lt;hunter&gt; &gt; ang haba ng pila!

-<hunter> > gosingitan mo!
+&lt;hunter&gt; &gt; gosingitan mo!

 ---

 ### 1136

-<hunter> everything is a thing
+&lt;hunter&gt; everything is a thing

 ---

 ### 1137

-<hunter> ako bantay dito
+&lt;hunter&gt; ako bantay dito

-<hunter> the watcher on the wall
+&lt;hunter&gt; the watcher on the wall

 ---

 ### 1138

-<hunter> dis is not da hood yo
+&lt;hunter&gt; dis is not da hood yo

 ---

 ### 1139

-<hunter> > nasira internet ko. may internet ka ba? aladdin e
+&lt;hunter&gt; &gt; nasira internet ko. may internet ka ba? aladdin e

 ---

 ### 1140

-<hunter> i'm always here for you
+&lt;hunter&gt; i'm always here for you

 ---

 ### 1141

-<hunter> wag ka maniwala kay eka
+&lt;hunter&gt; wag ka maniwala kay eka

-<hunter> what does she know
+&lt;hunter&gt; what does she know

 ---

 ### 1142

-<hunter> well, even if the world ends today, at least i had lasagna yesterday
+&lt;hunter&gt; well, even if the world ends today, at least i had lasagna yesterday

 ---

 ### 1143

-<hunter> there's always a solution
+&lt;hunter&gt; there's always a solution

-<hunter> try chinese child labor
+&lt;hunter&gt; try chinese child labor

 ---

 ### 1144

-<hunter> i dont have infinite time
+&lt;hunter&gt; i dont have infinite time

-<hunter> i wish i did
+&lt;hunter&gt; i wish i did

 ---

 ### 1145

-<hunter> this is why we can't be ISO27001 certified
+&lt;hunter&gt; this is why we can't be ISO27001 certified

 ---

 ### 1146

-<hunter> damnit
+&lt;hunter&gt; damnit

-<hunter> every time there's a small piece of code that's already obsolete and i want to remove it
+&lt;hunter&gt; every time there's a small piece of code that's already obsolete and i want to remove it

-<hunter> then i trace where it's used
+&lt;hunter&gt; then i trace where it's used

-<hunter> and there's a whole iceberg of other obsolete code beneath it
+&lt;hunter&gt; and there's a whole iceberg of other obsolete code beneath it

 ---

 ### 1147

-<hunter> parang ang saya magdelete ng obsolete files
+&lt;hunter&gt; parang ang saya magdelete ng obsolete files

-<hunter> no code is the best code
+&lt;hunter&gt; no code is the best code

 ---

 ### 1148

-<hunter> we are not your command line!
+&lt;hunter&gt; we are not your command line!

 ---

 ### 1149

-<hunter> idk why i ask you guys never nyo pa ko nabigyan ng magandang sagot
+&lt;hunter&gt; idk why i ask you guys never nyo pa ko nabigyan ng magandang sagot

 ---

 ### 1150

-<hunter> hindi nabibili ang pag-ibig
+&lt;hunter&gt; hindi nabibili ang pag-ibig

 ---

 ### 1151

-<hunter> right, [project] exists
+&lt;hunter&gt; right, [project] exists

-<hunter> to be more extreme than all other projeccts
+&lt;hunter&gt; to be more extreme than all other projeccts

 ---

 ### 1152

-<hunter> pag magulo kasi advice ng mga tao, just drown out their voices and focus on me
+&lt;hunter&gt; pag magulo kasi advice ng mga tao, just drown out their voices and focus on me

 ---